-The motion is similar to clearing a table, as if you were wiping everything off the surface so that the contents are all gone.
+The motion is similar to clearing a table, as if you were taking everything off the surface so that the contents are ‘all gone’.

 Usage: ‘All gone’ is used when there is none of something left.
 So if you are eating a bowl of popcorn with baby, and she eats the last one you could sign all gone.